-Before and between sampling points, the drilling bit and augers will be steamcleaned on a using a decontamination trailer station designed for drill rig auger equipment.
+Before and between sampling locations, the hand auger will be cleaned in a five-gallon bucket containing tap water mixed with a non-phosphate detergent, followed by a tap water rinse, and lastly, a distilled water rinse.
+Before and between sampling points, the drilling rods and sampler (direct push) drilling bit and augers (HSA, sonic, and ARCH) will be steam-cleaned on a using a decontamination trailer station designed for drill rig auger equipment.
 The liquids generated from the auger steam cleaning activities will be contained in polyethylene totes which will later be profiled for appropriate disposal/recycling at a permitted facility.
-The investigation-derived wastes (IDW) (i.e., soil cuttings) generated from drilling the boreholes will be utilized to backfill the borings or stored within the stockpile area.